willdady/foreman/README.md

 # foreman

-Foreman is a self-hostable Rust-based agent which retrieves jobs from a control server and executes them inside a containerised environment.
+Foreman is a Rust based job scheduler and executor agent.

 ## Features